informationgrid/ingrid-editor/Extensions.md

    interface ExportFormat : Extension {

        override val id: String
-           get() = this::class.qualifiedName ?: this::class.toString()
+           get() = this::class.qualifiedName ?:
+                   this::class.toString()

+       // export specific methods to be called
+       // on the data, e.g. writeData()
      	...
    }
    ```

-   The interface provides a default getter for the `id` property, which is useful, if instances are created with spring's `@Autowired` mechanism.
+   NOTE: The interface provides a default getter for the extension's `id` property, which is useful, if instances are created with spring's `@Autowired` mechanism.

 2. **Define the extension point** to which the  export format extensions will be registered:

    ```
    @Component
-   class Export(@Value("ExportExtensionPoint") override val id: String) : ExtensionPoint<ExportFormat> {
+   class Export(@Value("ExportExtensionPoint") override val id: String) :
+       ExtensionPoint<ExportFormat> {

        @Autowired(required = false)
        override lateinit var extensions: List<ExportFormat>

+       // extension point specific methods to be used to access the extensions
+       // and their functionality, e.g. getFormatByName()
        ...
    }
    ```

-   The `id` property defaults to *ExportExtensionPoint*, if an instance is created with spring's `@Autowired` mechanism.
+   NOTE: The `id` property of the extension point defaults to *ExportExtensionPoint*, if an instance is created with spring's `@Autowired` mechanism.

-3. **Establish the extension point** as member variable in the class handling the export process:
+3. **Establish the extension point** as member variable in the class that handles the export process:

    ```
+   @Service
+   class Exporter {

        @Autowired private lateinit var export: Export
+       ...
+   }

    ```

-   The `export` variable will receive all `ExportFormat` implementations in the `extensions` property and can choose the appropriate export format from them.
+   The `Export` instance named `export` will receive all `ExportFormat` implementations in it's `extensions` property and can choose the appropriate export format from them.

 4. **Define an extension** for the custom export format: